callawaycloud/yet-another-trigger-framework/README.md

 _NOTES_:

 -   Dynamic Binding and Static binding can co-exist!
 Statically will execute first.
--   You can create a dynamic configuration for a statically bound trigger.
-The handler will **only execute one time per event**, but this allows you to disable a handler without having to deploy code.
+-   You can still configuration for a statically bound trigger.
+The handler will **only execute one time per event**, but this allows you to disable a handler or use built in exception handling without having to deploy code.

 ## Additional Feature Configuration